Damned By a Fool's Praise

 - An in-universe example occurs in the Family Guy episode "Dog Gone", when Brian's book, Faster than the Speed of Love, is celebrated by a book club for the mentally challenged.
 In a deleted scene in the same episode, Peter was among the people who likes Brian's book.

-- In one episode of Futurama, the entire population of the world except Fry become chronically stupid as a result of an invasion by the brainspawn.
+- In the Futurama episode "The Day the Earth Stood Stupid," the entire population of the world except Fry become chronically stupid as a result of an invasion by the Brain Spawn.
 As soon as Fry figures this out, Bender declares "Let's all join the Reform Party!"

-- On The Simpsons when Homer becomes smarter than average but hates it he goes to a Back-Alley Doctor (i.e., Moe) to insert a crayon up his nose to re-dumbify him.
+- In The Simpsons episode "HOMR," when Homer becomes smarter than average but hates it he goes to a Back-Alley Doctor (i.e., Moe) to insert a crayon up his nose to re-dumbify him.
 The "doctor" delicately shoves it up there; he doesn't want Homer to end up too dumb or too smart.

-Moe: All right, tell me when I hit the sweet spot. [gently slides crayon in]
+Moe: All right, tell me when I hit the sweet spot. [gently inserts crayon]

 Homer: Deeper, you pusillanimous pilsner pusher!